Eukaryote cells have membranous organelles, including a nucleus.

 spore - Spores are haploid cells that are capable of growing into haploid adults.
 They may be resistant to environmental extremes and thus allow overwinter survival or survival during dry periods.
 They may also be a mechanism to allow dispersal of the species.
 For example, windborne spores may be carried for many miles before they are deposited.

-2. Draw a life cycle that has diploid adults.
+2. Draw a life cycle that has diploid adults (called diploid-dominant).

-3. Draw a life cycle that alternates haploid and diploid adults.
+3. Draw a life cycle that alternates haploid and diploid adults (called alternation of generations).

 The three types of life cycles listed below occur in protists.

 The multicellular form (adult) is diploid.

 A multicellular haploid generation alternates with a multicellular diploid generation.

 Protists are Eukaryotes that are not fungi, plants, or animals.
 This polyphyletic group includes a wide variety of organisms.
 Most groups of protists are unicellular but some are multicellular.

 Molecular evidence suggests that protists include several different lineages and therefore is not a kingdom.
 Some lineages are more closely related to either Fungi, plants, or animals than they are to other protist groups.